ForbiddenMagic/wakfu-item_rarity_borders_with_bg/README.md

 ## Background for items rarity

 for Wakfu MMO
-- adds a tranparent fade background for items rarity which enhances the visibility
+- adds a tranparent fade background for items rarity which enhances the visibility on bright background
 ___
 ### Windows Install:
 - Put "appSkin" folder into your theme folder (replace files if necessary):